Cristal Room by Anne-Sophie Pic

 Verdict

 If you are planning a special-occasion dinner in Hong Kong and want French fine dining with genuine pedigree behind it, Cristal Room by Anne-Sophie Pic earns a confident booking.
 Named Tatler Asia's Leading New Restaurant for 2025 and placed in the Tatler Leading 20 Restaurants Hong Kong list the same year, it has moved quickly from opening novelty to recognised fixture at the top of Central's dining scene.
-The room is spectacular, the tasting-menu format is disciplined, and the service operating at this address needs to deliver at the level the price and the awards imply.
+The room is spectacular, the tasting-menu format is disciplined, the service operating at this address needs to deliver at the level the price and the awards imply.
 For the most part, it does.

 About the Restaurant

 Cristal Room occupies the 43rd to 45th floors of Gloucester Tower at Landmark, putting it among the highest dining rooms in Central.
-The visual impact on arrival is immediate: an oversize crystal chandelier anchors the space, mirrored panels multiply the light, and the city stretches out beyond floor-to-ceiling glass.
+The visual impact on arrival is immediate: an oversize crystal chandelier anchors the space, mirrored panels multiply the light, the city stretches out beyond floor-to-ceiling glass.
 If the occasion calls for a room that announces itself before the first course arrives, this one does the job more effectively than most addresses at this price tier in Hong Kong.

 The kitchen works through a six- or eight-course tasting menu built on Anne-Sophie Pic's French classical foundations, with Japanese produce and condiments woven in at precise points.
 The approach is deliberate rather than fashionable: the Japanese influence reads as considered sourcing and seasoning rather than fusion for its own sake.
 For diners who find pure French tasting menus in Hong Kong either too conservative or too Eurocentric, the format here occupies a middle ground that is harder to find than it should be.

 Anne-Sophie Pic's name carries weight globally.
-She holds three Michelin stars at her flagship in Valence and has built outposts across Paris, Lausanne, and now twice in Asia, with this being the second.
+She holds three Michelin stars at her flagship in Valence and has built outposts across Paris, Lausanne, now twice in Asia, with this being the second.
 That biographical context matters here not as a story but as a quality signal: the kitchen in Hong Kong is operating within a system that has been refined over decades and is accountable to a reputation that extends well beyond this address.
 Comparable celebrity-chef imports at this latitude, including Le Salon de Thé de Joël Robuchon Hong Kong and the broader lineage of Alain Ducasse's international operations, show that the model can hold its standard; Cristal Room appears to be tracking that trajectory.
 The Opinionated About Dining community placed it at number 220 across Asia in 2025, a strong position for a restaurant in its first full year.

 The wine programme has drawn consistent attention from Star Wine List, appearing across five ranked positions in 2024.
 For a special-occasion dinner where the wine pairing matters as much as the food, that depth of list is a meaningful differentiator against peers in the same building or nearby on Queen's Road Central.